sgamez2/StudentList/README.md

     ![Fork Button](.ReadmeImages/ForkButton.png)

 2. Clone your fork to your own machine using Tower, GitHub Desktop, or Terminal (your choice).
 3. In your local copy of the repo, create a new branch called "add-my-name".
+(Optional)
 4. Open the StudentList Xcode project.
 5. Drag an image of yourself into the StudentImages group under Resources.
 The image name should be your first name (e.g. "Anna.jpg").